jsummers/deark/readme.md

 See the [COPYING](COPYING) file for the license text.

 The main Deark license does not necessarily apply to the code in the "foreign" subdirectory.
 Each file there may have its own licensing terms.
+In particular:

+uncompface.h: Copyright (c) James Ashton - Sydney University - June 1990
+(See the file foreign/readme-compface.txt for details.)

 By necessity, Deark contains knowledge about how to decode various third-party file formats.
 This knowledge includes data structures,